gorda/istio.io/content/en/docs/reference/config/policy-and-telemetry/attribute-vocabulary/index.md

 | `check.cache_hit` | boolean | Indicates whether Mixer check call hits local cache. | |
 | `quota.cache_hit` | boolean | Indicates whether Mixer quota call hits local cache. | |

-## Timestamp and duration attributes format
+## Timestamp and duration attributes format{#timestamp-and-duration-attributes-format}

 Timestamp attributes are represented in the RFC 3339 format.
 When operating with timestamp attributes, you can use the `timestamp` function defined in [CEXL](/docs/reference/config/policy-and-telemetry/expression-language/) to convert a textual timestamp in RFC 3339 format into the `TIMESTAMP` type, for example: `request.time | timestamp("2018-01-01T22:08:41+00:00")`, `response.time > timestamp("2020-02-29T00:00:00-08:00")`.